senchalabs/docs-i18n/guides/stores/README.md

         groupDir: 'DESC'
     });

-In the store we just created, the data will be sorted first by name then id; it will be filtered to only include users with the name `Ed`, and the data will be grouped by age in descending order.
-It's easy to change the sorting, filtering, and grouping at any time through the Store API.
+In the store we have created, the data is sorted first by name, then by id; finally it is filtered to include only users with the name `Ed`, and the data is grouped by age in descending order.
+Using the Store API, you can change the sorting, filtering, and grouping at any time.
 For a live demo, see the [Sorting Grouping Filtering Store](guides/data/examples/sorting_grouping_filtering_store/index.html) example.